-A Postdoctoral Fellowship is intended, first and foremost, to enhance the person's research capability so that they are better able to pursue a career in science either within CSIRO or beyond.
+A CERC Postdoctoral Fellowship is intended, first and foremost, to enhance the person's research capability so that they are better able to pursue a career in science either within CSIRO or beyond.

-The following special conditions apply to appointments of Postdoctoral Fellows:
+The following special conditions apply to appointments of CERC Postdoctoral Fellows:

-- (a) The duration of a single term appointment as a designated Postdoctoral Fellow may not exceed three years full-time or equivalent, allowing for breaks or part-time pro-rata considerations.
-Consecutive appointments as a Postdoctoral Fellow may be offered, provided that on completion of the Fellowship, the officer's total relevant work experience since confirmation of his/her doctorate does not exceed six full-time equivalent years. - (b) (i) A training and development plan must be developed in consultation with the Postdoctoral Fellow.
-The plan will be designed to facilitate the development of the Fellow's capabilities to those expected of an independent researcher and opportunity will be provided for the Fellow to apply those capabilities in their work, as they develop.
+(a) The duration of a CERC Postdoctoral Fellowship is three years full-time or equivalent but may be a minimum of two years in special circumstances, allowing for breaks or part-time pro-rata considerations.
+Consecutive appointment as a CERC Postdoctoral Fellow may be offered only where the Fellowship is within a different discipline area to their first CERC Postdoctoral Fellowship.
+The consecutive appointment must provide a different learning, development and training opportunity than the first Fellowship.
+On completion of the Fellowship/s, the officer's total relevant work experience since confirmation of their doctorate must not exceed six full-time equivalent years.

-- (ii) The training and development plan will include defined opportunities for formal involvement in research planning, conference attendance, publication and review of scientific papers and fully funded training courses for skills development, unless otherwise agreed between CSIRO and the Fellow. - (c) Except as provided in clause 18.4, a person appointed as a Postdoctoral Fellow is classified at a minimum of CSOF Level 4.2.
-CSIRO may appoint the Fellow at CSOF Level 5, where the Fellow has demonstrated CSOF Level 5 capabilities in prior postdoctoral work experience and CSIRO determines that there is scope to upgrade the role specification to a CSOF Level 5 standard. - (d) Where consecutive Postdoctoral Fellowships are offered the previous Fellowship will be regarded as continuous for the purposes of access to rewards including performance and development steps and promotion.
+- (b) (i) A structured learning development and training plan must be developed by the supervisor in consultation with the CERC Postdoctoral Fellow within three months after commencement.
+The plan will be designed to facilitate the development of the Fellow's capabilities to those expected of an independent researcher and opportunity will be provided for the Fellow to apply those capabilities in their work, as they develop. - (ii) The learning development and training plan will include defined opportunities for formal involvement in research planning, conference attendance, publication and review of scientific papers and fully funded training courses for skills development, unless otherwise agreed between CSIRO and the Fellow. - (c) Except as provided in clause 18.4, a person appointed as a CERC Postdoctoral Fellow is classified at a minimum of CSOF Level 4.2.
+Higher pay points within CSOF 4 may be used where the CERC Postdoctoral Fellow has had prior relevant postdoctoral research experience. - (d) CERC Postdoctoral Fellows have access to rewards including performance and development steps, performance cash rewards and accelerated advancement during their Fellowship and promotion.